alexbogomol/Asp.Net.Mvc.Recap/action.invoker.selectors.attributes.md

 ### Controlling Action Invoker

-Action Invoker operates by conventions, but it can be customized to our needs with the influenсe of attributes, annotating the decided action methods of the controller.
+Action Invoker operates by conventions, and it can be customized to our needs with the influenсe of attributes, annotating the decided action methods of the controller.

 This effect can be achieved by deriving from the abstractions, used by __ControllerActionInvoker__:
 * __ActionNameSelectorAttribute__